cinch-project/docs/cinch/preface.md

 a single tool to manage their database changes.

 ### Multiple Data Sources
-Most of these tools have a limited number of ways to source the change scripts: typically just the filesystem.
+Most of these tools have a limited number of ways to source change scripts: typically just the filesystem.
-This makes it difficult (or unnatural) to integrate into a web applications or to deploy database changes within a CI/CD pipeline.
-Cinch solves this by integrating with the most popular source control systems,
-allowing change scripts to be sourced from where they live.
+This makes it difficult (or unnatural) to integrate into web applications or to deploy database changes within a CI/CD pipeline.
+Cinch solves this by integrating with the most popular source control systems, allowing change scripts to be sourced from where they live.

-## Primary Goals

-* Support for SQL and PHP change scripts
-* Easy to configure or integrate into PHP applications: a cinch
-* 100% framework-agnostic
-* Store history in a database other than the target
-* Ability to source changes directly from version control
-* Lifecycle hooks during a deployment: commit or revert
-* CI/CD pipeline friendly
-* Team-oriented change management